 Olympic Valley, CA 96146

-The United States’ second largest ski resort (six peaks spread over 4,000 acres) and site of the 1960 Winter Olympics, Squaw has a wide variety of expert and intermediate trails, and well run learning programs that teach ages 3-12 how to ski and ages 6-12 how to ride.
+The United States’ second largest ski resort (six peaks spread over 4,000 acres) and site of the 1960 Winter Olympics, Palisades Tahoe (formerly Squaw Valley USA) has a wide variety of expert and intermediate trails, and well run learning programs that teach ages 3-12 how to ski and ages 6-12 how to ride.
 Beginners will love being able to snowplow at the peak, where there are scenic vistas of the lake and surrounding mountains from several green runs.
 Families will relish the resort’s three terrain parks, half-pipe, free ski clinics throughout the day, and an outdoor mid-mountain barbecue.
 A lateral tram runs mid-mountain over to Gold Coast, so non-skiers can do some aerial sightseeing as well.
-Squaw’s enclosed cablecar takes skiers and non-skiers up to the play areas at High Camp, where energetic teens and kids can chill at the amazing sky-high skating rink, lagoon pool, bungee jump course, scenic vista restaurants, and night-lit snow tubing and ski trails.
-The resort's newest feature is the Kid-O-Rama Kastle, a 5,000 square foot snow castle that has four towers, three slides, and four stair cases.
+Palisades’s enclosed cablecar takes skiers and non-skiers up to the play areas at High Camp, where energetic teens and kids can chill at the amazing sky-high skating rink, lagoon pool, bungee jump course, scenic vista restaurants, and night-lit snow tubing and ski trails.
+The resort’s newest feature is the Kid-O-Rama Kastle, a 5,000 square foot snow castle that has four towers, three slides, and four stair cases.
 Check out some parades and dance party during the Kid-O-Rama weekend, held February 15th-23rd.
 Celebrating more than 50 yeras since the Olympics, the mid-mountain Olympic Heritage Museum has been revamped too.
 The resort’s European-style base village offers posh hotels and condos (with amenities such as outdoor hot tubs, a kids’ club and theatre), shops and over 30 restaurants.
-Lift tickets from Squaw can also be used at the smaller and cozier Alpine Meadows resort.
+IKON Pass lift tickets from Palisades can also be used at the smaller and cozier Alpine Meadows resort.